New Kids on the Blecch: Reception

-In its original American broadcast, "New Kids on the Blecch" was viewed by 18.1 million viewers with a 9.7 rating/15 share making it the top rated animated show of the week.
+In its original American broadcast, "New Kids on the Blecch" was viewed by 18.1 million viewers with a 9.7 rating/15 share; this made it the top rated animated show of the week.

 Annie Alleman of The Herald News named the episode her fourth favorite Simpsons episode.
 Colin Jacobson of DVD Movie Guide said "When it parodies boy bands, 'Blecch' has its moments.
 Granted, it's tough to really mock boy bands, as they always bordered on self-parody; the Party Posse tunes sound a lot like the real thing.
 Still, the show works pretty well until it gets to the Navy side of things.
 Then it just becomes dopey and lacks the moderate bite of the earlier scenes.
 The show also becomes unintentionally eerie when it features an attack on New York" (something that would happen in real life just over six months after this episode was first broadcast).
 Judge Mac McEntire said the best moment of the episode was the irate choreographer.
 Corey Deiterman of the Houston Press listed NSYNC as one of the top five worst musical guests in Simpsons history.

 At one point in the episode, a flag is depicted on the side of a technical employed by military fighters in Middle Eastern dress.
 The flag in the episode resembles the flag adopted by the Syrian opposition in the Syrian Civil War, but is actually the Independence flag.
 The resemblance was cited by some supporters of the Syrian government and media in the Middle East as evidence that the Syrian rebellion was a foreign plot.